App-vNext/Polly-Samples/PollyTestWebApi/README.md

 # Polly Test Web API

 - This project is a super-lightweight web API.
-- It is invoked by the sync and async demos.
+- It is invoked by the demos.

 ```mermaid
 flowchart LR